LispEngineer/nucleo-uart/README.md

 * _sbss, __bss_start__: start of .bss
 * _ebss, __bss_end__: End of .bss
 * end, _end: end of .bss (after alignment) and start of ._user_heap_stack
+  * _sbrk

 Speeds:
 * Using RAM as SRAM1 only: LPT 72-73
 * Using RAM as DTCM  only: LPT 84-85
 * Using RAM as SRAM2 only: LPT 70-71
+* Using DTCM for Stack & SRAM1 for everything else: LPT 79

 # Hardware Configuration